Memesls/Memesls/README.md

 🔨  Tools:

-- SQL, Excel, Power BI, R, Slides
+- SQL, Excel, Power BI, Claude, Slides

 🔭  I’m looking for a position as a Data Analyst to continue growing my skills in this field.

-🌱  I’m currently learning more about data storytelling techniques, as I find it particularly interesting.
+🌱  I’m currently learning more about data storytelling techniques and artificial intelligence, as I find it particularly interesting.

 📫  How to reach me:
 - Rodrigo.ipince@hotmail.com